Ultra-high permeable phenine nanotube membranes for water desalination: Results and Discussions

-Following Eq. \ref{4}, we evaluate $D_n$ from the slope of $\langle n^2(t)\rangle$ versus time graph (see section 8 of SI). $D_n$ obtained from the equilibrium simulation is used to estimate the water flux under different pressure gradients using Eq. \ref{3}.
-The collective diffusion model is able to predict accurately the water fluxes calculated from the non-equilibrium pressure gradient simulation using only equilibrium simulation data.
-The osmotic pressure across a membrane due to a salt concentration gradient is one of the crucial thermodynamic quantity in the context of RO membrane-based water desalination\cite{RN2648}.
-To introduce an osmotic pressure gradient in the simulation, we assemble two PNT membranes separated by two water compartments, one filled with pure water and the other with the saltwater of salinity 600 mM, 1000 mM, or 2000 mM (Fig. \ref{fig4}a).
-Similar simulation set-up was used earlier by Kalra et al.\cite{30} to study the osmotic transport of water across CNT membranes.
+The osmotic permeation across a membrane due to a salt concentration gradient is one of the crucial thermodynamic quantity in the context of RO membrane-based water desalination\cite{31}.
+To introduce an osmotic pressure gradient in the simulation, we assemble two PNT membranes separated by two water compartments, one filled with pure water and the other with the saltwater of salinity 600 mM, 1000 mM, or 2000 mM which corresponds to the osmotic pressure 1.5 Mpa, 2.49 MPa, or 4.99 MPa, respectively (Fig. \ref{fig4}a).
+A similar simulation set-up was used earlier by Kalra et al.\cite{30} to study the osmotic transport of water across CNT membranes.
 The sub-nanometer pores of the PNT membrane allow passage of water but not Na$^+$ and Cl$^-$ ions; thus, an osmotic pressure gradient across the membrane is created.
 As a result, during the simulation, the pure water compartment drains out, and consequently, the saline water compartment expands.
 This water flow pushes the two PNT membranes in the opposite direction, which eventually leads to the association of the two PNT membranes in the energy minimized configuration (see Fig. S8 of SI).
 This simulation set-up allows us to study the collective diffusion of water due to an osmotic pressure gradient\cite{31}.

+To calculate the osmotic permeability, we first estimate the water permeation across the two membranes.
+Then, from the linear region of the average water permeation versus time data, we calculate the slope, and consecutively the net osmotic permeability.
+The calculated the osmotic permeability across the PNT membrane is increases linearly with the increase in the osmotic pressure (Fig. \ref{fig4}b).
+Moreover, the permeability of PNT(H) membrane from this simulation setup is coming around 3.73 water molecules/ns/nanotube at an osmotic pressure of 4.99 MPa, whereas, the permeability is 3.16 water molecules/ns/nanotube at 5 MPa in case of non-equilibrium hydrostatic pressure-gradient simulation.
+As the osmotic permeability of the PNT membrane is much higher than conventional RO-based plants\cite{31}, the PNT membrane is an excellent nanomaterial that can be used for energy-efficient water desalination.
+The described method can be used to compute the osmotic permeability of any membrane directly from equilibrium MD simulation.